India, US on same page on many issues relating to Afghanistan: Jaishankar | Law-Order

 The external affairs minister said it is for the US to decide whether it shares that view, adding that India has concerns over the developments in Afghanistan.

-Jaishankar said the most pertinent questions include whether Afghanistan will have an inclusive government and whether the rights of women, children and minorities are going to be ensured.
+Jaishankar said the most pertinent questions relating to Afghanistan are whether it will have an inclusive government and whether the rights of women, children and minorities are going to be ensured.

 ''Most importantly, are we going to see an Afghanistan whose soil is not used for terrorism against other states and the rest of the world.
 I think these are the concerns and these concerns were captured by a UN Security Council resolution in August,'' he said.